Information for attorneys representing defendants in Tomball Municipal Court

 If you conduct email negotiations, you must request monthly continuances to keep your client’s case on our active Docket until your case is finally disposed.

-If your client wishes to pay his fine in installments, then he/she must appear in person during business hours to complete a payment plan application.
+If your client wishes to pay his fine in installments, then he/she must appear in person at the Court Clerk's office during business hours to complete a payment plan application.

 Other payment options, including an online payment option, are explained on the Tomball Municipal Court website.